top of page

 Craig Keener states that the section from 3:1 to 4:1 is a digression inserted into the middle of the letter's main message of thanks and imitating Jesus.
 This digression repeats some of the messages of Paul's other letters about salvation by faith, not the law.
 Keener says Paul is using repetition as a rhetorical device to emphasize a point (3:2):

-beware of the dogs (those who are vulgar, unclean, immoral)
+• Beware of the dogs (those who are vulgar, unclean, immoral)

-beware of the evil workers
+• Beware of the evil workers

-beware of those who insist on circumcision
+• Beware of those who insist on circumcision

 Keener points out that the Jewish community in Philippi is very small, so these people to beware of are likely travelling teachers who insist on circumcision and converting to Jews in order to be saved by Christ, the Jewish Messiah.

-Paul repeats the message his presents so strongly in his letter to the Galatians: we put our confidence in Jesus Christ, not in the flesh.
+Paul repeats the message he presents so strongly in his letter to the Galatians: we put our confidence in Jesus Christ, not in the flesh.
 Paul could have confidence in worldly things, being circumcised, of the bloodline of Benjamin, a Pharisee, zealous in obeying the Jewish laws.
 But he has no confidence in them.
-He counts them as lost for worldly privilege can get in the way of putting confidence in Christ.
+He counts them as lost, for worldly privilege can get in the way of putting confidence in Christ.
 He says he puts these things behind him for the surpassing worth of knowing Christ Jesus.
 Righteousness does not come from obeying the law but from faith in Christ.
 Paul wants to imitate Jesus, serve and suffer as Jesus did, to know and experience the power of the resurrection (3:10-11).

 Philippians 3:12-4:1 Keep Your Eyes on the Prize